 #26.
 IDGAF, Dua Lipa

-When you decide to mend your broken heart, Dua Lipa hits you hard.
+When you decide to mend your broken heart, Dua Lipa strikes you.
 Her lyrics pierce right to the heart, inspiring you to begin a new life.

 Here are her “I don’t give a f***” fight songs about someone who has decided to leave toxic relationships behind.
-It’s not easy to say goodbye, but if you’re determined to live a happier life, things will improve.
+It’s not easy to say goodbye, but things will improve if you’re determined to live a happier life.